propjockey/css-media-vars/README.md

 css-media-vars let you write responsive, vanilla, CSS with named breakpoints, DRY selectors, and easier to mantain code.

 ### Minification
-Enviornments that force minification with PostCSS and cssnano (or other CSS minifiers) may produce invalid CSS by striping the space from a `--custom-var: ;` assignment.
+Environments that force minification with PostCSS and cssnano (or other CSS minifiers) may produce invalid CSS by striping the space from a `--custom-var: ;` assignment.
 To avoid this with **Create React App**, copy `css-media-vars.css` into the public folder and manually include it in the index.html file to avoid the minification until they're fixed.

 You can read more about using the public folder here: https://create-react-app.dev/docs/using-the-public-folder/